Homemade Marshmallows Recipe (Easy!)

 Can You Freeze Marshmallows?

-There isn’t any egg whites, dairy, or gluten in this marshmallow recipe which makes it allergy-friendly!
+You might be wondering, are marshmallows gluten free?
+These ones are, and there aren’t any egg whites, nuts, or dairy in this marshmallow recipe either, which makes it allergy-friendly!

-I loved how they melted and made a creamy topping on my hot cocoa, they were great on my sweet potatoes and delicious enough to just eat plain!
-These would make a great addition to a food gift basket or whip them up for a hot chocolate bar on Christmas Eve!
+I loved how these marshmallows melt into a creamy topping for my hot cocoa; they were great on my sweet potatoes and delicious enough to eat plain!
+These would make a great addition to a food gift basket, or whip them up for a hot chocolate bar on Christmas Eve!

 More Basic Kitchen Recipes